hasundue/denopendabot/README.md

 dependencies of your Deno projects up-to-date.

 Obviously inspired by [Dependabot](https://github.com/features/security/), and making up for their missing support for Deno.
+Written in Deno, and running on Deno Deploy.

 > **Warning**\
 > Still under development.
 Many bugs might remain.
 Any breaking changes may be